cwaage/cs50_labs/README.md

 {% spoiler "Hint for printf() with placeholder" %}
-The `%s` is needed in the `printf()` as a placeholder for the user data stored in the `name` variable, which is typed after the close of the quotes and comma as shown below
+The `%s` is needed in the `printf()` as a placeholder for the user data stored in the `name` variable, which is typed after the close of the quotes and comma as shown below:

 ```c
 printf("Hello %s\n", name);